- Jan 18, 2009

 My question is...When packing the Nomex pad, should I slide the Nomex pad down the whole length of the Kevlar shock cord to the edge of the motor mount.
 Or, should I leave the Nomex pushed only up to the point of the swivel snap where the Kevlar and elastic cords are joined?
 Will the force of the ejection charge push the Nomex pad down the Kevlar cord and out of the tube completely?

-What size are we talking about?
-Different sizes require different methods.
-High Power?
-45in and up is mostly what I fly.'It's folded in such a way that it will deploy in a slow...step by step manner, not snap open instantly causing undo stress'
+'It's folded in such a way that it will deploy in a slow...step by step manner, not snap open instantly causing undo stress'

 Care to share?